 Also known as Blue Chub, Painted-tail Parrotfish, Sammy Johnson, Snotty Parrot, Snotty Parrotfish.

-Found in large schools foraging for food over coral and rock bottoms of reefs rich in seagrass growth.
+Found in large schools, foraging for food, over coral and rocky bottoms of reefs, rich in seagrass growth.

 They feed on filamentous algae.